 - Continuous tracking of diversity monitoring data at recruitment.
-Our online recruitment system enables us to capture equal opportunities data more effectively and systematically, enabling us to monitor the gender balance of candidates and whether any shifts in gender balance are occurring at any stages of the selection process and if so to create strategies to address this. - Integrating the following workstreams into our organisational diversity & inclusion action plan: - Undertaking an inclusive recruitment review to ensure positive candidate experience and opportunity for candidates from all backgrounds, including men and women - Exploring how we can enable progression for staff from backgrounds that are under-represented at senior levels, including women. - Implementation of hybrid working and 'core hours' for office-based roles at Battersea, enabling us to retain the work-life balance benefits of increased home working that were realised during the pandemic which may in turn enable our senior roles, in particular, to be more attractive to women with caring responsibilities. - Creation of a Menopause staff network helping with education and awareness across the organisation to ensure all those experiencing menopause related symptoms receive compassionate and informed support, which may enable women to continue to be able to continue and progress their careers at Battersea. - Introducing Equality Impact Assessments for new people initiatives and we assessed 2022's pay award proposals in terms of the impact on gender pay.
+Our online recruitment system enables us to capture equal opportunities data more effectively and systematically, enabling us to monitor the gender balance of candidates and whether any shifts in gender balance are occurring at any stages of the selection process and if so to create strategies to address this. - Integrating the following workstreams into our organisational diversity & inclusion action plan: - Undertaking an inclusive recruitment review to ensure positive candidate experience and opportunity for candidates from all backgrounds, including men and women - Implementation of hybrid working and 'core hours' for office-based roles at Battersea, enabling us to retain the work-life balance benefits of increased home working which may in turn enable our senior roles, in particular to be more attractive to women with caring responsibilities. - Creation of a Menopause staff network helping with education and awareness across the organisation to ensure all those experiencing menopause related symptoms receive compassionate and informed support, which may enable women to continue to be able to continue and progress their careers at Battersea. - Introducing Equality Impact Assessments for new people initiatives and we assessed 2023's pay award proposals in terms of the impact on gender pay.